pe1995/MUST.jl/README.md

 ```julia
 MUST.multiBox(box, eos, output_name, downsample_xy=downsample)
 ```
 where `downsample_xy` can be given to pick only every nth point in the horizontal as a downsampling technique.
-In case you want to the more transparend `TSO.jl` interface, you can use it like this
+In case you want to use the more transparend `TSO.jl` interface, you can use it like this

 ```julia
 aos = @axed reload(SqEoS, eos_name)